ervandew/eclim/src/doc/content/index.rst

 License
 ==================

-Eclim is released under the GPLv3_ license.
+Eclim is released under the GPLv3_.

 .. _news: